-Our school is committed to safeguarding children and promoting children's welfare and expects all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.
-Everyone has a responsibility to act, without delay, to protect children by reporting anything that might suggest a child is being abused or neglected.
+Our Trust is committed to safeguarding children and promoting children's welfare and expects all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.
+Everyone has a responsibility to act, without delay, to protect children by reporting anything that might suggest a child is being abused, neglected or exploited.
 It is our willingness to work safely and challenge inappropriate behaviours that underpins this commitment.
-The school seeks to work in partnership with families and other agencies to improve the outcomes for children who are vulnerable or in need.
+Our schools seek to work in partnership with families and other agencies to improve the outcomes for children who are vulnerable or in need.